 During the week—especially in summer—Woody’s is one of the Gayborhood’s busiest happy hour hangouts, but on weekends it can barely contain the sea of tank-top-clad fellas (and bachelorette parties!) that flood in for a night of drinking, dancing and boys-will-be-boys-ing.
 This is Philadelphia’s oldest gay bar, but it keeps things fresh with recent expansion projects that include the swanky, neon-hued Glo Bar cocktail lounge just off the main bar area downstairs.
 On the upper level, local DJs and a shimmering disco ball preside over a spacious dance floor that stays thumping—and packed on weekends—till 2am.

 Fellas head into Boxers PHL throughout the week not only for its generous happy hour specials (happening daily from 6–8pm), but for the added perk of ordering from its strapping bartenders who wear nothing but a pair of red mesh shorts and a charm-your-pants-off grin.
-One of the newest additions to the Gayborhood, Boxers PHL is an offshoot of an established chain of gay sports bars in New York City.
-Like its parent locations, it features big-screen TVs throughout the venue for showings of major sporting events and a couple pool tables on the second floor for patrons who want to partake in a little competition of their own.
+The venue is an offshoot of an established chain of gay sports bars in New York City.
+Like its parent locations, it features big-screen TVs throughout the space for showings of major sporting events and a couple pool tables on the second floor for patrons who want to partake in a little competition of their own.

-Located in a two story rowhome, Tabu is Philadelphia’s first gay sports bar.
+Located in a two-story rowhome, Tabu is Philadelphia’s first gay sports bar.
 It wears that badge proudly in its downstairs bar decked with big-screen TVs playing whatever sports game is hot that night.
 The kitchen in the back keeps bellies full with a selection of lunch fare throughout the day, including customer favorites like tater tots and tacos.
 The scene is decidedly different as you enter the modernly decorated upstairs lounge.
-There you’ll find another bar, one that’s slightly more upscale than the sporty one downstairs, and a performance stage that plays home to performances—from drag shows and burlesque to singing and comedy competitions—most every night of the week.
+There, you’ll find another bar, one that’s slightly more upscale than the sporty one downstairs, and a performance stage that plays home to performances—from drag shows and burlesque to singing and comedy competitions—almost every night of the week.

 The only after-hours club in the Gayborhood, Voyeur Nightclub just gets heated up when all the other bars in the neighborhood close.
-The 20,000-square-feet venue—a favorite for LGBTQ and straight crowds, alike—comprises three dance floors that, on weekends, all rage with local and national DJs spinning everything from EDM to hip-hop to Top 40.
+The 20,000-square-feet venue—a favorite among LGBTQ and straight crowds alike—comprises three dance floors that, on weekends, all rage with local and national DJs spinning everything from EDM to hip-hop to top 40 tunes.
 Recent renovations incorporated a slew of high-tech bells and whistles, like laser light shows, top-notch sound systems and an illuminated runway-style dance floor.
-You’ll find bars throughout the warehouse-like space serving pricey cocktails and Red Bulls to keep you going till the 3:30am-ish last call.
+You’ll find bars throughout the warehouse-like space serving pricey cocktails and Red Bulls to keep you going until the 3:30am-ish last call.